Encoding a topological gauge theory on a ring-shaped Raman-coupled Bose gas: Introduction

 Topological gauge theories (TGTs) are a special class of gauge theories with no ``photons'', that is, at the classical level the gauge field is not propagating in the vacuum \cite{TFT1,TFT2}.
 The classical action is a {\it topological invariant} and assigns a set of local conservation laws that determines gauge field configurations in terms of the matter ones, up to global solutions, i.e, related to the topology of spacetime.
 In this paper, we propose a simple ultracold atom \cite{Lewenstein2012} setup to investigate experimentally the role of spacetime topology in a textbook example of topological gauge theory, namely the chiral BF theory \cite{Rabello1995,Rabello1996,Aglietti1996}.

 In high energy physics, topological contributions to gauge theory actions are included to provide a non-perturbative completion of the Standard Model (such as the so-called $\theta$-term) \cite{Peskin1995,tHooft, Cottingham_Greenwood_2007}, or to describe physics beyond the Standard model \cite{axion2007}.
 In condensed matter, topological gauge theories provide low-energy descriptions of strongly-correlated quantum materials through effective weakly interacting models \cite{Ezawa2000, Fradkin2013, Sachdev2023}.
 A prominent example of this are fractional quantum Hall systems.
 There, fractionalized Hall conductance is explained through quasi-particle excitations which can be described as electrons in a plane with an emerging magnetic field attached to them, the famous flux attachment \cite{Wilczek1982,Jain1989}.
 In the continuum limit, the flux attachment condition implies that the magnetic field is proportional to the charge density, and can be interpreted as the conservation law of Chern-Simons theory \cite{ZhangKivelson1989,JackiwPi,Iengo1991}, the topological gauge theory for the emergent gauge field generating the magnetic flux.
-Instead of Chern-Simons theory, here we consider the chiral BF theory, a one-dimensional (1D) gauge theory that can be thought of as a dimensional reduction of Chern-Simons on its edge \cite{Rabello1995,Rabello1996,Aglietti1996,Jackiw1997}.
-This model receives the name BF from the form of the gauge field term, that in one spatial dimension is a scalar boson field $\mathcal{B}$ coupled to the electric field $\varepsilon^{\mu\nu}F_{\mu\nu}$.
-The name chiral is taken from the kinetic energy of the $\mathcal{B}$ field, which is equivalent to a chiral boson action.
-As first proposed by \cite{Rabello1995} and clarified by \cite{Kundu1999}, this model provides a gauge theory description of a one dimensional anyon gas and, as shown by \cite{Bonkhoff2020}, it corresponds to the continuum formulation of the anyon Hubbard model \cite{Keilmann2011}.
-Recently, the chiral BF theory on a line was realized in \cite{Frolian2022} with a two-component Raman-coupled Bose-Einstein condensate (BEC) by experimentally demonstrating the existence of chiral solitons and the asymmetric expansion of the gas.
-Moreover, the anyon Hubbard model was realized in \cite{Greiner2024} for two particles and their asymmetric transport was observed.
-Both experiments reflected the presence of chiral interactions within the Hamiltonian of the system.
-However, they could not access topological invariants because the topology of the space was~trivial.
+Instead of Chern-Simons theory, here we consider the chiral BF theory, a one-dimensional (1D) gauge theory that can be thought of as a dimensional reduction of Chern-Simons on its edge \cite{Rabello1995,Rabello1996,Aglietti1996,Jackiw1997,griguolo1998}.
+The name “chiral BF theory” has the following origin.
+The term “BF” originates from the topological coupling between a bosonic field and the gauge-field strength, which in $1+1$ dimensions takes the form of a scalar field $\mathcal{B}$ multiplied by $\varepsilon^{\mu\nu}F_{\mu\nu}$.
+The term “chiral” reflects the fact that the kinetic term of $\mathcal{B}$ is equivalent to that of a chiral boson.